mixxxdj/manual/source/chapters/library.rst

 different location.
 Select :guilabel:`Use Default Library` to reset.

-* Right-click on a iTunes/Traktor/Rhythmbox/Banshee playlist and choose :guilabel:`Import Playlist` to import it to be a regular Mixxx playlist.
+* Right-click on a iTunes/Traktor/Rhythmbox/Banshee playlist and choose :guilabel:`Import Playlist` to import it into a new Mixxx playlist.
-* If you have an iTunes configuration file (:file:`\*.xml`) from a Windows or Mac partition mounted in Linux, you can load it and use your iTunes tracks and playlists.
+* If you have an iTunes configuration file (:file:`\*.xml`) from a Windows or Mac partition mounted in Linux, you can load it and use your iTunes tracks and playlists as well.

-.. seealso:: You can disable external libraries in
+.. seealso:: External libraries can be disabled under
              :menuselection:`Preferences --> Library`.